 In terms of storing value or making payments, Ethereum works much like other cryptocurrencies.
 It uses a blockchain to record the state of user accounts, which are controlled by private keys.
 New blocks are added (or “chained”) to this record on an ongoing basis by miners, who receive a monetary incentive (paid in newly-minted ETH) for their contributions.

 As for executing smart contract code, you may have heard it said that Ethereum is Turing complete.
-This means that its native programming language, Solidity, is able to operate in the same general way as regular coding languages, like Java (to which Solidity bears no small resemblance).
-This is different to Bitcoin’s smart contract language, which is intentionally limited to simple functions.
+This means that it’s a native programming language, Solidity, is able to operate in the same general way as regular coding languages, like Java (to which Solidity bears no small resemblance).
+This is different from Bitcoin’s smart contract language, which is intentionally limited to simple functions.

 One downside of Turing completeness is the possibility of introducing loops, or repeating calculations.
 Code execution is kept within manageable limits by having a cost, determined by the current allocation of resources across the network, and paid in ETH.
 This prevents infinite loops and spam from locking up or degrading the network by imposing an economic cost on all calculations performed.
 In other words, you’ll need some ETH to interact with any smart contracts, which includes sending ETH between accounts.

-To buy Ethereum, you’ll first need a wallet that supports it.
+To , you’ll first need a wallet that supports it.
 It’s important to note that each cryptocurrency operates on its own blockchain, and therefore uses its own system of wallets.
-We recommend that you only install an open source and well-known Ethereum wallet, as listed here.
-Unknown or untested crypto wallet downloads from the net or app stores have been known to contain coin-stealing malware, so exercise caution and always carefully research your wallet choice .
+Download the Coinmama Wallet App to store your crypto and own full-custody of your assets.

 The Ethereum Price